joelparkerhenderson/wordbooks/pages/root-cause-analysis/index.md

 # Root cause analysis (RCA)

-Root cause analysis (RCA) is a problem-solving technique used to identify the underlying causes of an event, rather than just treating the symptoms.
-It is a methodical approach to identify the origin of a problem and solve it, in order to prevent similar problems from happening in the future.
-RCA is widely used in a variety of fields, including engineering, manufacturing, healthcare, software development, and business management.
+Root cause analysis (RCA) is a problem-solving technique used to identify the underlying causes of an event, rather than just treating symptoms.
+RCA is a methodical approach to identify the origin of a problem and solve it, in order to prevent similar problems from happening in the future.
+RCA is widely used in engineering, manufacturing, healthcare, software development, and business management.

 Steps: